slowli/tracing-toolbox/tunnel/README.md

 This solves the problem of having *dynamic* call sites for tracing spans / events, i.e., ones not known during compilation.
-This may occur if call sites are defined in dynamically loaded modules, the execution of which is embedded into the program, e.g., WASM modules.
+This may occur if call sites are defined in dynamically loaded modules the execution of which is embedded into the program, such as WASM modules.

 See the crate docs for the details about the crate design and potential use cases.